-Sites created by Squarespace can be very slow, due to images’ size.
-This platform enables its customers to have visually stunning websites, with a lot of images.
-Despite that, high-quality pictures make a website heavy and difficult for a load.
-This issue has two different downsides: one is related to the fact that nowadays visitors have little patience to wait for a slow site to open, especially on mobile devices.
-On the other side, in terms of Squarespace SEO, Google doesn’t reward slow sites.
+Sites created by Squarespace can be very slow due to the images’ size.
+This platform enables its customers to have visually stunning websites with many images.
+Despite that, high-quality pictures make a website heavy and difficult to load.
+This issue has two downsides: one is related to the fact that nowadays, visitors have little patience to wait for a slow site to open, especially on mobile devices.
+Conversely, regarding Squarespace SEO, Google doesn’t reward slow sites.

 WordPress SEO features

 If you choose WordPress as a platform, you will have to do SEO alone.
-Plugins will help you in reminding you of the elements you should include when creating an SEO friendly website.
-However, it will be your task to implement all necessary elements.
+Plugins will help you in reminding you of the elements you should include when creating an SEO-friendly website.
+However, it will be your task to implement all the necessary elements.
 Or engage SEO consultants.

-If you plan to open an e-commerce storefront, this probably means that it will be an important part of your business which you will expect revenue from (and that you plan to invest your resources in).
+If you plan to open an e-commerce storefront, this probably means that it will be an essential part of your business which you will expect revenue from (and that you plan to invest your resources).

-If Squarespace is your choice, you can set up your shop in the scope of three plans, Business, eCommerce or Advanced eCommerce plan, depending on the requests you may have.
-You will not be charged additionally, and your site will have all the described features from the package you choose.
+If Squarespace is your choice, you can set up your shop in the scope of three plans, Business, eCommerce or Advanced eCommerce plan, depending on your requests.
+You will not be charged additionally; your site will have all the described features from the package you choose.

-We recommend you check if Squarespace eCommerce can provide all of the options you may need.
-As it doesn’t have all payment and shipping possibilities, you should pay additional attention and to check if Squarespace can offer all features your eCommerce website should have.
-For instance, Squarespace gives a choice only between Stripe and PayPal as two payment methods, which can be a serious disadvantage if you intend to sell products outside of countries that support those methods.
+We recommend you check if Squarespace eCommerce can provide all the options you may need.
+As it doesn’t have all payment and shipping possibilities, you should pay additional attention and check if Squarespace can offer all features your eCommerce website should have.
+For instance, Squarespace only chooses Stripe and PayPal as two payment methods, which can be a serious disadvantage if you intend to sell products outside countries that support those methods.

-Speaking about fees that Squarespace charges, if you base your small eCommerce store on the Business plan, 3% will be the amount this platform will keep.
-However, if your needs are greater than that, for instance, you want to use inventory, orders, tax, and coupons as well as an option of abandoned cart recovery, you can upgrade to eCommerce or Advanced eCommerce plans.
+Regarding fees Squarespace charges, if you base your small eCommerce store on the Business plan, 3% will be the amount this platform will keep.
+However, suppose your needs are greater than that, for instance.
+In that case, if you want to use inventory, orders, tax, coupons, and an option of abandoned cart recovery, you can upgrade to eCommerce or Advanced eCommerce plans.
 In that case, there won’t be a fee charged.

 We bet that you have already heard about WooCommerce.
 It is the most popular WordPress eCommerce plugin.
-As WordPress itself, Woo enables a website owner to customize it as much as he or she wishes.
-Also, WooCommerce has features specifically created for eCommerce businesses.
+Like WordPress, Woo enables a website owner to customize it as much as he or she wishes.
+Also, WooCommerce has features created explicitly for eCommerce businesses.
 More precisely, if you choose WordPress and Woo for e-commerce development, you will have plenty of free WooCommerce themes at your disposal.
-There are also extensions for shipping, credit card payments, accounting, etc.
+There are extensions for shipping, credit card payments, accounting, etc.

-In the website planning phase, we recommend making a list of all extensions you may need for your eCommerce store.
-On the contrary, you may have unpredictable expenses, as those extensions are usually charged annually and their prices vary between $29 and $79.
+In the website planning phase, we recommend listing all extensions you may need for your eCommerce store.
+On the contrary, you may have unpredictable expenses, as those extensions are usually charged annually, and their prices vary between $29 and $79.

 We mentioned at the beginning of this post that we will discuss the two platform’s features, having in mind entrepreneurs and small businesses.
-Taking this fact into account, we can say that although Squarespace is easier for setup and further handling, WooCommerce as a WordPress plugin gives more options for small to mid-sized companies.
+Considering this fact, we can say that although Squarespace is easier to set up and further handle, WooCommerce as a WordPress plugin gives more options for small to mid-sized companies.

-Also, as there are a lot of eCommerce platforms on the market if you seriously think about how you set up shop.
-We recommend you to take a gander at our blog post Shopify vs WordPress in which we have already analyzed features of the two most popular eCommerce platforms.
+Also, there are a lot of eCommerce platforms on the market if you seriously think about how you set up shop.
+We recommend you take a gander at our blog post: Shopify vs. WooCommerce, in which we have already analyzed features of the two most popular eCommerce platforms.

-Web design is like the fashion industry, it has trends that change every once in a while.
-You can follow them or you can go your own way, and risk not appealing to your target audience.
-Applying this comparison to our protagonists, we could say that Squarespace is the fashionista and that WordPress is an original, creative guy.
+Web design is like the fashion industry; it has trends that change every time.
+You can follow them or go your own way and risk not appealing to your target audience.
+Applying this comparison to our protagonists, we could say Squarespace is the fashionista, and WordPress is an original, creative guy.

 Squarespace website design

-An amazing design is one of the most important Squarespace features.
+A fantastic design is one of the most essential Squarespace features.
 It has been created according to the latest UI design trends.
-Their customers, in the front row visual businesses (photographers, artists, restaurants, etc.) can easily add their photos and images.
+Their customers in the front-row visual businesses (photographers, artists, restaurants, etc.) can easily add their photos and images.

 Also, no matter which template you choose, you can switch to any other at any moment.

-Although you can customize the chosen template, it is limited only to basic fonts, colors, and website logo.
-Also, Squarespace offers 60 templates among which you can pick the most suitable for your website.
+Although you can customize the chosen template, it is limited to basic fonts, colors, and the website logo.
+Also, Squarespace offers 60 templates; you can pick the most suitable for your website.
 However, this number is pretty small compared to the number of WordPress themes.

 WordPress web design

-Our original creative guy, “he” has several thousand themes at your disposal, more or less trendy.
-Not only that, in WP, whichever theme you choose, you will be able to customize its design completely according to your preferences.
-You can change your site outfit by coding, as well as implementing plugins.
+Our original creative guy, “he,” has several thousand themes at your disposal, more or less trendy.
+Not only that, in WP, whichever theme you choose, you will be able to customize its design entirely according to your preferences.
+You can change your site outfit by coding as well as implementing plugins.
 You can choose between several thousands of plugins in the WordPress database.
-As an open-source solution, WordPress gets more and more plugins every day that can provide added value.
+As an open-source solution, WordPress gets more plugins daily that can provide added value.

-Sometimes it will not be so easy to customize themes’ design according to your needs, especially if you try to set up a website by yourself.
+Sometimes it will not be easy to customize theme design according to your needs, especially if you try to set up a website yourself.

 Also, not all themes work perfectly.
-We recommend you to check if those you like are compatible with the latest upgrade of WordPress as well as the number of downloads and the date of the last theme update.
+We recommend you check if those you like are compatible with the latest upgrade of WordPress and the number of downloads, and the date of the last theme update.

-Overall, if we want to sum up all the features we analyzed, we can say that WordPress is a better solution for those who plan to launch a website, regardless if they are experienced in coding or not.
+Overall, if we want to sum up all the features we analyzed, we can say that WordPress is a better solution for those who plan to launch a website, regardless of whether they are experienced in coding.
 From our agency experience, WordPress offers more options in every aspect of web development and is the most sustainable, scalable platform.